Haej990/MAFIA-GAME/README.md

 1. Generation of Random game sets or events:
    - The choice of the criminal will be randomly generated.
    - The distribution of the evidence will be distributed randomly in 9 different rooms.
-2. Data structure for storing game status:
+2. Data structure for storing game status: (probably use class and its data members).
    - The Player:
       - player position.
       - player name.